IntentArchitect/Support/README.md

 ![Search](docs/images/support-search-results.png)

+We also have [documentation](https://docs.intentarchitect.com/articles/getting-started/welcome/welcome.html) available covering a wide range of topics.

 Didn't find what you were looking for...

 ## Create an Issue, so we can assist

 Looking for assistance, got a question or have new feature request, [create the issue](https://github.com/IntentArchitect/Support/issues/new/choose).